DAGWorks-Inc/burr/docs/concepts/planned-capabilities.rst

 on exceptions, which will allow you to transition to an error-handling (or retry) action that does not need the full outputs of the prior action.

-Here is what it would look liek in the current API:
+Here is what it would look like in the current API:

 .. code-block:: python